Cat9kEVPN/cat9k-evpn-ansible/docs/notes.rst

 CLI commands logging
 --------------------

-To observe the changes which are done be Ansible in the terminal next configuration could be used:
+To observe the changes which are done be Ansible in the terminal relatime, next configuration could be used:

 .. code-block::